 Securities transaction tax is imposed on the transfer of shares.
-The securities transaction tax rate for publicly traded shares is 0.25%, and the tax rate for unlisted shares is 0.5% (0.45% starting from April 2020).
+The securities transaction tax rate for publicly traded shares is 0.23%, and the tax rate for unlisted shares is 0.43%.

 A special excise tax is levied on the production or trading of certain luxury items, alcohol or tobacco.
 In addition, property tax (a local tax) is charged on the statutory value of land, buildings, houses, vessels and aircraft, while comprehensive real estate holding tax (a national tax) is charged on the aggregate published value of land, buildings and houses exceeding a certain threshold.

-The majority of closely held businesses in Korea, such as convenience stores and hair salons, operate in non-corporate form, but most businesses operate in corporate form.
+The majority of closely held businesses, such as convenience stores and hair salons, operate in non-corporate form, but most businesses operate in corporate form.

 In general, corporate income tax rates are lower than individual income tax rates.
 However, many individual professionals and businesses choose not to incorporate, so as to avoid subjecting earnings already taxed at the corporate level to double taxation when dividends are paid.